Integrated Healthcare Collaborative

 At the heart of our work is the knowledge and expertise of our member organisations, who represent the very best in the field.

 As part of our ongoing work to improve healthcare, and take the field forward, we want to introduce you to our members, and get an insight into them and what they do.

 We will, therefore, be featuring each of our member organisations in turn on our homepage.
 Whether you are a patient, therapist, or other stakeholder, take a look at our feature videos, and get a flavour for all 26 organisations which make up the IHC.

-If we want to find our more about any aspect of the NIMH's work, go to their website to find out more:
+If we want to find our more about any aspect of the Kinesiology Association's work, go to their website to find out more.

 Why we formed?

 In December 2018, the All-Party Parliamentary Group for Integrated Healthcare published a report entitled "Integrated Healthcare: Putting the pieces together".

 One of the key recommendations in the report was that "professional associations representing complementary, traditional and natural healthcare should work more closely together on common issues, to share knowledge and experience.
 A formal collaborative should be established which brings together major associations to take the field forward collectively."

 It is from this that the IHC was formed, with the aim of achieving better health outcomes through greater integration of healthcare services.

 The IHC builds on over 30 years of work and collaboration between the former All-Party Parliamentary Group for Integrated Healthcare and the leading organisations in the field.